stereolabs/zed-pcl/README.md

 You can optionally provide an SVO file path (recorded stereo video of the ZED)

-## Features

-The ZED SDK outputs a 4-channel float matrix containing the XYZRGB point cloud.
-This color point cloud is converted to PCL format and then displayed using `PCLVisualizer`.

 ### Troubleshooting
- - PCL view can be zoomed in at launch, displaying only green and red colors.
+ - PCL view can start zoomed in, displaying only green and red colors.
 To adjust the viewport, simply zoom out using your mouse wheel or keyboard shortcuts.

 ### Limitations
 - The point cloud conversion to PCL format is time consuming and will affect application running time.